Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 The playback of a <dfn>static MPD</dfn> (defined in [[!MPEGDASH]] as a MPD with `MPD@type="static"`) does not depend on the mapping of the MPD timeline to real time.
 This means that entire presentation is available at any time and  a client can play any part of the presentation at any time (e.g. it can start playback at any time and seek freely within the entire presentation).

 The [=MPD timeline=] of a <dfn>dynamic MPD</dfn> (defined in [[!MPEGDASH]] as a MPD with `MPD@type="dynamic"`) has a fixed mapping to wall clock time, with each point on the [=MPD timeline=] corresponding to a point in real time.
-This means that segments of the presentation get available over time.
-Clients can introduce an additional offset with respect to wall clock time for the purpose of maintaining an input buffer to cop with network bandwidth fluctuations.
+This means that segments of the presentation become available over time.
+Clients can introduce an additional offset with respect to wall clock time for the purpose of maintaining an input buffer to cope with network bandwidth fluctuations.

 Note: In addition to mapping the [=MPD timeline=] to wall clock time, [[#timing-mpd-updates|a dynamic MPD can be updated during the presentation]].
 Updates may add new [=periods=] and remove or modify existing ones including adding new segments with progress in time, though some restrictions apply.
 See [[#timing-mpd-updates]].

 The time zero on the [=MPD timeline=] of a [=dynamic MPD=] is mapped to the point in wall clock time indicated by `MPD@availabilityStartTime`.

 The ultimate purpose of the [=MPD=] is to enable the client to obtain media samples for playback.
-Additionally it may possibly dynamically switch between different bitrate of the same content to adopt to the network bandwidth fluctuation.
+Additionally a DASH client can dynamically switch between different bitrates of the same content to adapt to the network bandwidth fluctuation.
 The following data structures are most relevant to locating and scheduling the samples:

 1. The [=MPD=] consists of consecutive [=periods=] which map data onto the [=MPD timeline=].
 1. Each [=period=] contains of one or more [=representations=], each of which provides media samples inside a sequence of [=media segments=].